roflmuffin/aniscrape/readme.md

 Aniscrape uses a modular design whereby you simply provide the scraping structure of your website (urls, html class names etc.) in the form of a search provider module, and aniscrape will use that when providing search results, episode lists and more.

 You can see the current structure of search providers in the [provider guide.](provider-guide.md)

+## Todo

+#### Provider API

+There are still more options I need to include for use in the provider API, such as:

+- The ability to return your own list of search results rather than a jQuery selector
+- Support sites that have episode lists on a different page to their anime page (allow promise based episode returns)

+#### Overall features that need to be included

+Some must have features for the base scraper in general:

+- Ability to control more aspects of the web requests (instanced needle modules per provider) so that cookies & headers can be modified.
+- A promise based intialise method for sites that have things that delay immediate scraping (CloudFlare & KissAnime are one example)
+- Throttling and rate limiting requests.
+Currently requests are sent immediately, this is less than ideal especially if you want to bulk grab video URLs.

+## Contributing

+The project is currently in its infancy so I don't really have any contributor rules.
+The source is written in CoffeeScript and I would prefer it remain that way.
+CoffeeScript lends itself well to the key value based structure of the provider API as it exists currently.

+Open to all issues and pull requests, submit away.

+## License

+MIT.
+See LICENSE.